 Electric or Acoustic?

 For children, I’d recommend starting on an acoustic guitar.
-There are many people who will tell you to be guided by the music you are most interested in but this is far less of a consideration when it comes to children who have not yet developed strong musical tastes.
+Many people will tell you to be guided by the music you are most interested in but this is far less of a consideration when it comes to children who have not yet developed strong musical tastes.

-Additional advantages for children starting out on acoustic include:
+Additional advantages for children starting on acoustic include:

 - Lighter in weight